57 Penguin Coloring Pages: Icy Antarctic Art Adventures

 Get it on Google Play

 Coloring these flightless friends is a great way to relax and practice your artistic skills.
 Penguins might seem simple with their black-and-white ‘tuxedos,’ but there is a world of color you can add to make your artwork pop.
 From the golden-yellow patches on an Emperor’s neck to the sparkling blue of the surrounding ice, your creativity is the only limit.
+When you look closely at photos of the Antarctic, you’ll see that the snow isn’t just white; it reflects the pinks of a sunset, the deep teals of the ocean, and the brilliant cyans of ancient glaciers.
+Incorporating these hues into your coloring page can transform a simple drawing into a masterpiece.

 • Tip 2: Feathered Texture.
 Use short, flicking pencil strokes to create the appearance of dense, waterproof feathers rather than a flat block of color.
+This technique is especially effective on the back and flippers.

 • Tip 3: Shimmering Ice.
 Leave small patches of your icebergs completely white to act as ‘highlights’ where the sun hits the frozen surface.
+You can also use a silver metallic marker for a frosty glint.

 • Tip 4: Mixed Media.
 Try using a white crayon for snowflakes before painting over the page with blue watercolor for a ‘resist’ effect that looks like a real blizzard!
+This creates a magical, layered look that adds a professional touch to your artwork.
+You can also use cotton balls glued onto the page to create 3D snow mounds or fluffy penguin bellies.